Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 You mustn’t overfill transmission fluid, the same way you mustn’t overfill motor oil.

-Anything above the MAX level on the dipstick is too much.
+Anything above the MAXIMUM level on the dipstick is too much.

 If you put too much transmission fluid in, you should remove some.
-Only drive once you’re at a level safe for your car.
+Only drive once you’re at a level appropriate for your car.

 What Should You Do If You’ve Overfilled Transmission Fluid?